ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/notes-feature.md

 ### Modify the Editor

 The editor component currently only handles creating new tasting note.
 We will also need to handle the case where we need to edit a tasting note.
 We could handle this by passing the whole tasting note, but let's just pass the note's ID.
-Since `id` is not a great name for a prop, let's use `noteId`
+Since `id` is not a great name for a prop, let's use `noteId`.
+Add the following prop to our `AppTastingNoteEditor`:

 ```TypeScript
   props: {